mrVanDalo/terranix-website/index.markdown

 Terraform is not capable of seeing the state behind APIs, because APIs never share all information.
-This is why terraform creates a state file on every run to provide information for the next runs.
+This is why terraform creates a state file on every run to provide information for the next run.

-It is not always clear what ends up in this state file, and is the reason why secrets have to be handled with care!
+> It is not always clear what ends up in this state file,
+> so handle secrets always with care!

 # What is terranix?